spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `FetchWITSVID` RPC streams back WIT-SVIDs.

-The `WITSVIDRequest` request message is currently empty and is a placeholder for future expansion.
+The `WITSVIDRequest` request message has a single optional `spiffe_id` field, which is used to request a WIT-SVID for a specific SPIFFE ID.
+If unspecified, the server MUST return WIT-SVIDs for all identities authorized for the client.

 The `WITSVIDResponse` response consists of a mandatory `svids` field, which MUST contain one or more `WITSVID` messages (one for each identity granted to the client).